9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 The WD Black P40 is the fastest external SSD you can connect to a PS5 right now.
 With USB 3.2 Gen 2×2 speeds up to 2,000 MB/s, it transfers massive game files in seconds.
 On the PS5 specifically, the USB port caps at Gen 2×1, so peak 2×2 speeds won’t fully register — but even at that limit, the P40 still outperforms most competing drives in real transfer tests.
 Shuttling an 80 GB PS5 backup takes noticeably less time than on slower drives.

 The RGB lighting is a genuine differentiator if the drive sits visible in your setup.
 WD’s Dashboard app (Windows only) lets you cycle colors and patterns.
 The metal enclosure keeps thermals in check during extended transfers — heat throttling is a known weakness on plastic-bodied SSDs.
-At $126 with the current 21% discount, the value case is strong for the speed on offer.
+Even at 2026’s inflated prices, it’s the cheapest way to get Gen 2×2 speed from a name brand.

 One honest downside: the RGB dashboard is Windows-exclusive.
 Mac users get the drive speed but can’t customize the lighting.
-And at $126 for 1TB, the price-per-GB is higher than the SanDisk Extreme V2 at 2TB for $159.99.
+And per gigabyte it costs noticeably more than the SanDisk Extreme V2, which typically sells its 2TB close to the P40’s 1TB price.
 But for raw speed in a USB external, nothing on this list beats it.

 • USB 3.2 Gen 2×2 delivers up to 2,000 MB/s transfer speeds